Hardness of recognizing phases of matter: Quantum phases of matter

 Quantum phases of matter capture properties of the ground states of gapped many-body quantum systems that remain invariant under smooth deformations of the system~\cite{wen2004quantum,zeng2019quantum}.
 The simplest example is a symmetry-breaking phase, in which the system is invariant under a symmetry $G$, yet features multiple nearly-degenerate ground states that transform into one another under the action of $G$~\cite{landau2013statistical}.
 This contrasts with the trivial phase of a symmetric system, which features a unique ground state that respects the symmetry operation.
 Quantum states can also exhibit novel phases beyond the symmetry-breaking paradigm.
 These include topological orders~\cite{wen2004quantum,wen2017colloquium}, which can occur in the absence of any symmetry and are characterized by their patterns of long-range entanglement, and symmetry-protected topological (SPT) phases~\cite{chen2013symmetry,zeng2019quantum}, which are short-range entangled, yet in a manner that is non-trivial when the symmetry is considered.
 We refer to Section~\ref{sec:purestate} for several concrete examples.

 Our modern understanding of how to classify phases of matter centers upon ideas from quantum information~\cite{zeng2019quantum}.
-Two quantum states are in the same phase of matter if and only if they are connected by (i) a low-depth unitary circuit, or (ii) a short-time adiabatic evolution under gapped Hamiltonians~\cite{hastings2005quasiadiabatic,bravyi2006lieb,chen2010local,schuch2011classifying,chen2011complete,hastings2010locality,bravyi2010topological}.
-The two definitions are equivalent up to moderate overheads: any short-time adiabatic evolution can be Trotterized to a low-depth unitary circuit up to a $\poly(\log n)$ overhead in circuit depth, while any depth-$\ell$ unitary circuit yields a gapped adiabatic path interpolating between an original parent Hamiltonian, $H_1$, and a final parent Hamiltonian, $H_2 = U H_1 U^\dagger$, up to a $\poly(\ell)$ increase in the Hamiltonian's locality.
+Two quantum states are in the same phase of matter if and only if they are connected by (i) a low-depth local unitary circuit~\cite{chen2010local,chen2011complete,chen2013symmetry}, or (ii) a short-time adiabatic evolution under gapped Hamiltonians~\cite{hastings2005quasiadiabatic,bravyi2006lieb,schuch2011classifying}.
+The two definitions are equivalent up to moderate overheads: any short-time adiabatic evolution can be Trotterized to a low-depth local unitary circuit up to a $\poly(\log n)$ overhead in circuit depth, while any depth-$\ell$ unitary circuit yields a gapped adiabatic path interpolating between an original parent Hamiltonian, $H_1$, and a final parent Hamiltonian, $H_2 = U H_1 U^\dagger$, up to a $\poly(\ell)$ increase in the Hamiltonian's locality.
 Intuitively, low-depth circuits and short-time evolutions cannot change the structure of correlations and entanglement in a quantum state, owing to their limited light-cone.
 Hence, the phase of matter remains invariant.
-If the system is symmetric, the circuit and Hamiltonian must respect the symmetry operation as well.
+If the system is symmetric, the circuit or Hamiltonian must respect the symmetry operation as well.

 Our results apply to any definition of phases of matter such that the following holds.
 For each phase of matter, we can associate a representative ``fixed point'' state $\ket{\psi_0}$.
 Then, we assume that any quantum state $\ket{\psi}$ that is related to $\ket{\psi_0}$ by a symmetric geometrically-local depth-$\ell$ unitary circuit $U$ is in the same phase as $\ket{\psi_0}$.
 The parameter $\ell$ controls the maximum allowed circuit depth of the unitary $U$.
-We also let $\xi$ denote the radius of the light-cone of $U$.
-Physically, $\xi$ upper bounds the maximum range of correlations in the quantum state $\ket{\psi}$.
+We also let $\xi$ denote the size of the light-cone of $U$.
+Physically, $\xi$ upper bounds the maximum range of correlations in the quantum state $\ket{\psi}$; that is, the distance beyond which all connected correlation functions are zero or below a small value.
+We note that this definition differs slightly from other common notions of correlation length, which concern the asymptotic exponential decay rate of connected correlation functions.
 We have $\xi \leq \ell$ by definition.